 How long does Probate take?

 It is very difficult to give an accurate indication of how long it takes to complete the administration of an estate because no two are alike.
 Tensions or disputes between family members and beneficiaries, large numbers of assets, and complicated assets such as businesses or farms all cause delay; many banks and building societies can also be very slow indeed to provide information and close accounts and this can cause delays of around 10 weeks.
-Selling property can also cause delays particularly in the current market.
+Selling property can also cause delays.